netspie/PageTree/README.md

 # PageTree

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A tool for knowledge organization as a form of pages structured in tree-like method with highly interconnected and internavigatable elements for automatic, manually configured or based on spaced-repetition algorithm flashcards generation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A tool for knowledge organization in a form of pages structured in tree-like layout with highly interconnected and internavigatable elements for automatic, manually configured or based on spaced-repetition algorithm flashcards generation.

-In the future could also contain features like paths, courses, lessons (a'ka Pluralsight), but of course with the previously mentioned tooling for material rehearsal it would make a great combo.
+Meant to provide a way for organizing notes or any knowledge database in a nice way, and be able to generate list of flashcards for any specific kind of data in there.
+Each piece of data is a page itself.

+My initial idea is to create a helpful tool for learning japanese language specifically, but I believe it can be applied for any domain out there.
+The real challenge is to structure data in well-thought manner, so to make the exploration/navigation pleasant.

+Available sources of learning:
+- dictionaries - just words, dumb descriptions, little to no context
+- mobile apps
+- paid courses / platforms

+Japanese Language Learning Materials Structure:
+- Material Origins / Authors / Material Creators
+    - Author 1

+- Scripts
+    -

+Not just learning tool

+Would be cool for a learning content creator to provide a ready material

+Japanese Learning Materials Challenges:
+- provide
+- mobile apps
+- paid courses / platforms

+Here is the .. that emerged from the mentioned problems:
+"Page" is the most fundamental concept here and has following properties:
+- it can be any piece of data, preferably very small, easily memorizable
+- every page can have descendants (children, or so called "properties") you can navigate to
+- children can be of various types
+    - subpages -
+    - links - related data to
+    - queries
+    - metadata
+- every page is really just a list
+- every page can be highly customizable, both in layout and styling
+- every page list allows for manipulation - sort, filter, custom order

 Once again in bulletpoints:
 - structurized knowledge base of any domain - initially created for japanese language learning with potential to expand for other subjects